AMSAT-OSCAR 7: Use by Polish anticommunist opposition

 In the summer of 1982 the Fighting Solidarity in Wrocław learned that AO-7 became periodically functional, when its solar panels got enough sunlight to power up the satellite.
 It was then used to communicate with Solidarity activists in other Polish cities and to send messages to the West.
 Satellite communication was invaluable at that time, as the regular telephone network was tapped by the government and shut down when martial law was imposed in December 1981.
 Ham radios were not of much use as they were easy to track.
 On the other hand, a satellite link required highly directional antennas which were impossible to track by the regime.
-In 2002 Pat Gowen (G3IOR), inspired by the history of Fighting Solidarity, attempted to communicate with AO-7 and confirmed it to be operational.
+In 2002 AMSAT-UK co-founder Pat Gowen (G3IOR), inspired by the history of Fighting Solidarity, attempted to communicate with AO-7 and confirmed it to be operational.

 Current status

-As of march 2025, contacts with AO-7 are reported daily.
+As of July 2026, contacts with AO-7 are reported daily.